kandrefs/SuperbatGUI/README.md

   - QcTools
   - VirtualDub 2

-Instructions on how to build will be posted at a later time
+Instructions on how to build will be posted at a later time.

 //kandrefs